 - Under Account Information, click on Deauthorize All to remove all computer authorizations associated with the Apple ID.
 In the pop-up, click on Deauthorize All Computers.

-- Under iTunes in the Cloud, click on Manage Devices and Remove each of the device that's listed.
+- Under iTunes in the Cloud, click on Manage Devices and Remove each of the devices that are listed.

 - You authenticate yourself quickly, correctly.